 - Does your customer care system consistently help you exceed their expectations?

 - Is your labor force productive and motivated?

 - Does your lead generation system create sufficient sales opportunities?

 - Does your accounting system provide strategic information for business decisions?

 - Have you reduced the waste and inefficiencies of your business processes to the minimum?

 Business systems are the solution to your greatest challenges and the means to accomplish your most important objectives!

 Mastering this skill is both an art and a science.
 You have to become a Systems Thinker and apply the laws, principles, and best practices for system development.
 Dramatic results will naturally follow.
-You will have a company that runs smoothly, efficiently, and profitability.
+You will have a company that runs smoothly, efficiently and profitability.
 It will attract and keep customers.
 One day, you will be able to sell your business for top dollar, franchise it, or hire someone to manage it for you.

 By the way, while the Master Skill does require your vision, passion and determination, YOU don’t have to do the pick-and-shovel work.
-Most tasks can easily be done with the right tool and a low-cost assistant—a secretary, college student, or even one of your kids.
+Most tasks can easily be done with the right tool and a low-cost assistant—a secretary, a college student, or even one of your kids.

 Michael Gerber teaches, “The business owner should be devoted to business development, not doing business.”
 That is the Master Skill of the Entrepreneur!